janderland/fql/docs/index.md

 /my/dir("I said \"hello\"")=nil
 ```

+> 🚧 Unicode character support is not yet implement.
+The
+> current implementation only supports ASCII.

-The 'tup' type may contain any of the data elements,
+The `tup` type may contain any of the data elements,
 including sub-tuples.
 Like tuples, a query's value may
 contain any of the data elements.